KevTaylor1990/Project-1/README.md

 * The code for the social media links in the footer was taken from the CI Love running project.

 ### Media
-* The images used on the websit ewas taken from Pexels
+* The images used on the website was taken from Pexels